 924 children & youth served

 Christie Lake Kids is fortunate to have two exceptional role models who inspire our children and youth.
-Segun and Alex bring their STAR power, their motivational stories and their profile to the CLK community and beyond.
+Segun and Kene bring their STAR power, their motivational stories and their profile to the CLK community and beyond.

 Segun Makinde - Olympic Track and Field Athlete